East German uprising of 1953: East Berlin

 By 9:00 AM, 25,000 people had gathered in front of the House of Ministries, and tens of thousands more were en route to Leipziger Strasse or in Potsdamer Platz.
 Between 10:00 and 11:00 AM, 80 to 100 demonstrators apparently stormed the government seat, visibly demonstrating that the 500 Volkspolizei and Stasi members had been overpowered.
-Then, suddenly, Soviet military vehicles appeared, followed by tanks, to repel what appeared to be an immiment takeover.
+Then, suddenly, Soviet military vehicles appeared, followed by tanks, to repel what appeared to be an imminent takeover.
 Within an hour, Soviet troops had cleared and isolated the area around the government headquarters.
 At noon, Soviet authorities terminated all tram and metro traffic into the Eastern sector and all but closed the sector borders to West Berlin to prevent more demonstrators from reaching the city centre.
 An hour later, they declared martial law in East Berlin.
 Outside East Berlin police headquarters, Soviet tanks opened fire on "the insurgents".
 Fighting between the Soviet Army (and later GDR police) and the demonstrators persisted into the afternoon and night – with, in some cases, tanks and troops firing directly into the crowds.
-Executions, most prominently of West Berlin worker Willi Gottling, and mass arrests followed.
+Executions, most prominently of the West Berliner Willi Gottling charged as a leader, and mass arrests followed.

-Overnight, the Soviets and the Stasi started to arrest hundreds of people.
+Overnight, the Soviets and the Stasi started to arrest hundreds of people, and by morning had re-erected the border checkpoint with West Germany.
 Ultimately, up to 10,000 people were detained and at least 32, probably as many as 40, were executed, including Soviet Army soldiers who refused to obey orders.
 With the SED leadership effectively paralysed at the Soviet headquarters in Karlshorst, control of East Berlin passed to the Soviets there.